 If you want to treat yourself with something sweet, then Caramello is the place you should visit.

-There are actually two cake shops with the same name in Sinaia – but we went to the one in the main park as it has amazing views and felt a lot cozier.
+There are actually three locations with the same name operating in Sinaia at the moment of writing, and we went mostly to the one in the main park as it has amazing views and felt a lot cozier.
 Just look at the photos!

 I really liked the fact that they put a lot of care into the design of their cakes.
 Each of us tried something different and we liked them all, although they were a bit small for my liking.
 Probably everything that tastes great seems small, hahaha.